hack5t3r1sk/rmshell/README.md

   - It connects automatically on the website, thus white-listing your current IP for SSH challenges
   - If your IP has changed, it reconnects :=]
-  - It supports SOCKS proxy if you prefer to hide from prying eyes (SSH / Tor / etc...)
+  - It supports SOCKS if you prefer to hide from prying eyes (SSH / Tor / etc...)
   - It makes it easy to work on a challenge when offline
 * Performance
   - It has a much lighter performance impact than IE/FF/Chromium
   - It spares you a lot of (now) useless clicks, just navigate around and press Enter to SSH into a challenge
   - It is slow-/heavy-loaded-computers-friendly
-It's main purpose is to check whether the public IP has changed.
-If yes it will perform a new login on root-me.org through the proxy, allowing the current public IP to SSH into the challenge.

 ## Howto